 - LPA05: Meeting St. Helens Housing Needs (provides for the quantum of new housing to be provided within St. Helens to 2035);

-- LPA05.1: Strategic Housing Sites;
+- LPA05.1 Strategic Housing Sites;

 - LPA06: Safeguarded Land;

 - LPA11: Health and Wellbeing; and

 - LPB01: St. Helens Town Centre and Central Spatial Area.

 In recent years a number of visitor surveys of coastal European sites in other parts of England have been undertaken.
-These cover a range of European sites in various situations and can therefore serve as a broad indicator for European sites around Merseyside, provided that they are used with care, until such time as visitor survey work undertaken specifically for the Liverpool City Region authorities is complete:
+These cover a range of European sites in various situations and can therefore serve as a broad indicator for European sites:

-- Exe Estuary SPA/Ramsar site visitor surveys were undertaken by Footprint Ecology.
+- Exe Estuary SPA/Ramsar site visitor surveys were undertaken by Footprint Ecology56.
 Most visitors (around 60%) had travelled by car and at least a further 29% travelled on foot.
 Foot visitors tended to be very local, whereas car-borne visitors were travelling considerable distances: 51% of those interviewed (taking only those visiting from home on a short visit/day trip rather than holidaymakers) had come from within a 10km radius.
-As such, this 10km zone has been adopted by local authorities as that within which mitigation must be provided. - Humber Estuary SAC/SPA/Ramsar site Visitor survey work on the Humber Estuary has now been completed by Footprint Ecology.
+As such, this 10km zone has been adopted by local authorities as that within which mitigation must be provided. - Humber Estuary SAC/SPA/Ramsar site Visitor survey work on the Humber Estuary has now been completed by Footprint Ecology57.
 Eighty-eight percent of visitors interviewed were local residents visiting on a short trip or day trip from home.
 Most (70%) of interviewees arrived at sites by car.
 Home postcodes indicated people travelling from their home lived a median distance of 4.4km from the survey point.
-50% of interviewed visitors on foot lived within 0.95km and 50% of visitors who travelled by car lived within 8.4km, after which points of origin became more dispersed. - North Kent Estuaries Surveys of the North Kent European sites (Medway Estuary & Marshes SPA/Ramsar site, The Swale SPA/Ramsar site and Thames Estuary & Marshes SPA/Ramsar site) by Footprint Ecology identified that the majority of regular visitors to the sites live within 6km, after which points of origin became more dispersed. - Solent Maritime SAC and overlapping Special Protection Areas Data on visitor activity in the Solent complex was obtained through the Solent Disturbance and Mitigation
+50% of interviewed visitors on foot lived within 0.95km and 50% of visitors who travelled by car lived within 8.4km, after which points of origin became more dispersed. - North Kent Estuaries Surveys of the North Kent European sites (Medway Estuary & Marshes SPA/Ramsar site, The Swale SPA/Ramsar site and Thames Estuary & Marshes SPA/Ramsar site) by Footprint Ecology58 identified that the majority of regular visitors to the sites live within 6km, after which points of origin became more dispersed. - Solent Maritime SAC and overlapping Special Protection Areas Data on visitor activity in the Solent complex was obtained through the Solent Disturbance and Mitigation Project59.
+Terrestrial (rather than water-based) visitors undertook a wide range of